coffee2code/text-hover/readme.txt

 = In my posts, hover text terms do not appear any differently than regular text (though I can hover over them and see the hover text)!
 What gives? =

-The plugin currently makes use of the standard HTML tag `acronym` to specify the terms and their hover text.
-Browsers have default handling and display of `acronym`.
+The plugin currently makes use of the standard HTML tag `abbr` to specify the terms and their hover text.
+Browsers have default handling and display of `abbr`.
 It's possibly that the CSS for your theme is overriding the default display.
 I use the following in my site's styles.css file to ensure it displays for me in the manner I prefer (which, by the same token, you can use more CSS formatting to further format the hover terms) :

+`
-`acronym {
+abbr {
-	border-bottom:1px dotted #000;
+	text-decoration: underline dotted #000;
-}`
+}
+`

 = Does this plugin modify the post content in the database? =